 - Sleep 6 to 8 hours daily: Build a routine wherein you can sleep early without depriving yourself of your favorite movies and TV shows.

-- Use a gentle face cleanser: Give your face a break from the exfoliation and choose a more gentle formula of face cleanser and avoid those with chemical peels and retinoids.
+- Use a gentle face cleanser: Give your face a break from the exfoliation, choose a face cleanser with a more gentle formula, and avoid those with chemical peels and retinoids.

 - Use gloves when handling cleaning products: Be kind to your skin and use another layer of protection when using sanitizers, bleach, and disinfectants.

-- Keep moisturizers handy: According to the American Academy of Dermatology, you should use moisturizers before using a facemask to prevent damaging your skin.
+- Keep moisturizers handy: According to the American Academy of Dermatology, you should use moisturizers before using a facemask to prevent skin damage.
 They also recommend using moisturizers with ceramides, hyaluronic acid, and dimethicone.
 You should also use the type of moisturizer that suits your skin type:

 - Oily skin: Gel moisturizer